IgnisDa/ryot/docs/content/integrations.md

     An item is marked as started when it has more than _2%_ progress and marked as completed when it has more than _95%_ progress.

-!!! warning

-    Keep your webhook urls private to prevent abuse.

 ## Yank plugins

 For each integration you want to enable, credentials for the external server